omochikaeri15/Nyanko-Scripts/README.md

 Commands using these binaries may have to be prefixed with `./` or `.\` depending on your operating system.

+## BCC-Apk
+**COMMAND:** `bcc-apk`

+Injects modded files, modified app assets, and loose files into a provided Battle Cats APK.
+Also  has the capability to change the Package Suffix as well as the App Name.

+A `config.json` file is included upon initialization that allows you to customize your modding environment.
+There are a verbose amount of flags on `bcc-apk patch` allowing you to override your config, defaults, and automatic binary behavior temporarily.

 ## BCC-Pack

 **COMMAND:** `bcc-pack`